Kolkata–Sitamarhi Express

 The Kolkata–Sitamarhi Express is an Express train belonging to Eastern Railway zone that runs between and in India.
 It is currently being operated with 13165/13166 train numbers on a weekly basis.

 Service

 The 13165/Kolkata–Sitamarhi Express and 13166/Sitamarhi–Kolkata Express both have an average speed of 43 km/h and cover 608 km in 14h 15m.

 Route and halts

 The important halts of the train are:

+Barrackpore and Naihati Jn were former halts until the train was diverted on Howrah–Barddhaman chord line since 2021.

 Coach composition

 The train has standard ICF rakes with max speed of 110 kmph.
 The train consists of 16 coaches: